wogud220/pdfchall/README.md

 	dp[i] = dp[i-j] for j in numbers in the input list

 1B.
 I used a very simple method of changing integers to alphabets.
 I matched up each digits from 0 - 9 to a - j, and translated the digits to alphabet.
-This simple approach was very easy to read and will bring out unique alphabet patterns.
+This simple approach was very easy to read and will bring out unique alphabet patterns for each different digit patterns.
+I am currently forming another idea to make the transition more unique.
 I have attached the screenshots from the java GUI.